billydanke/PetCar3_2/README.md

 All of the code for PetCar3.2

 ## Installation Instructions
-When cloning the repo, I advise cloning the folder to the desktop.
-Wherever you install it, make sure you update the location of transfer.py in the /etc/init.d/transferStartup file.
-When it comes to the UV4L_Carcam folder, make sure you move the contents of this folder into the UV4L carcam Directory.
-On a fresh install of UV4L, this directory will not exist.
-In that case, make the directory at /usr/share/uv4l/demos/carcam, then place the files into it.

 ### Set up transfer.py on startup
 First, you need to copy the transferStartup file from this repo to /etc/init.d.
 Once it's copied in, you need to sudo nano into the file and update the file directory to wherever your transfer.py is saved.
 (For the easiest setup just